2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ### Introduction

 One of the biggest programming paradigms in use is surely the "Object Oriented Programming" (from now on: "OOP") paradigm.
 The fundamental unit of a program, in this paradigm is the *Object*.
-This paradigm allows to structure your code in a more modular and re-usable way, as well as implementing abstractions, allowing for more solid code and making it possible for other code to make use of your own code without needing to know any details besides it *Interface*.
+This paradigm allows to structure your code in a more modular and re-usable way, as well as implementing abstractions, allowing for more solid code and making it possible for other code to make use of your own code without needing to know any details besides its *Interface*.

 ### Objects